Blog

 6. Training and implementation

 Effectively training staff on new or revised SOPs and ensuring they are implemented correctly is critical.
+Using a well-structured SOP for training can help streamline the process and ensure consistency.

 7. Measuring effectiveness

-Why invest in a SOP creation strategy?
+Why invest in a SOP creation software?

 • Teams are more likely to use SOPs if you’ve made an effort: These days, rushing to jot down your procedures in a clunky word document just won’t cut it.
 If you make the effort to create SOPs that are fun to use, your teams will thank you for it.